kitty365/Kanye_v2/Documentation/README.md

 This improvement increased the **robustness**, **coverage**, and **depth** of the generated answers — especially for abstract or interpretive topics like religion, mental health, or family dynamics in Kanye's work.

+Even if a question cannot be fully answered, for example "How is his relationship with North?", the system still provides a meaningful and context-aware response.
+It confirms, for instance, that North is his daughter.

 ## RAG Improvements